-The content marketing industry is continuing to evolve, and the trends that appear mingle with other faces of the marketing.
-SEO is an important asset and facet of the marketing domain.
+The digital marketing industry is continuing to evolve, and you need to keep up with the content marketing trends that appear.
 SEO and content marketing should always be best friends, one should not live without the other.

-That’s how we come to the idea of searching the trends in content marketing which influence SEO so as to know what to expect and how to place ourselves on the wave and not against it.
+That’s how we come to the idea of searching the trends in content marketing which influence SEO so you know what to expect and how to place yourself on the wave and not against it.

 With so many trends to choose from the content marketing area, we had a hard time narrowing down the ones that will have a high impact on SEO, but nevertheless, here they are: